webpack/webpack-dev-server/README.md

   --open-page <value...>     Open default browser with the specified page.
   --client-logging <value>   Log level in the browser (none, error, warn, info, log, verbose).
   --history-api-fallback     Fallback to /index.html for Single Page Applications.
+  --no-history-api-fallback  Do not fallback to /index.html for Single Page Applications.
   --compress                 Enable gzip compression.
+  --no-compress              Disable gzip compression.
   --public <value>           The public hostname/ip address of the server.
   --firewall [value...]
 Enable firewall or set hosts that are allowed to access the dev server.
   --no-firewall              Disable firewall.